Atlas Monroe: Here's What Happened After Shark Tank

 The company now also serves to-go meals at its San Diego facility, including weekend brunch service.
 Local delivery is also available through delivery apps Uber Eats, Doordash, and GrubHub.
 The brand has expanded its offerings into vegan specialty shops as well, including the local San Diego Vegan Market and GTFO It's Vegan for mail order.
 Continuing its rise to the top of the vegan food chain, Atlas Monroe secured the title of Best Vegan Chicken Sandwich in December 22, for the fourth year in a row.

-What's next for Atlas Monroe?
+What happened next to Atlas Monroe?

 Regularly speaking at events like the Vegan Women's Summit, Deborah Torres shows no signs of slowing down.
 With plans for adding another manufacturing plant, she continues to lead the company and succeed where the "Shark Tank" judges had little faith in her ability to do so.